Pat-Lafon/Cobb_Artifact/README.md

 ### Getting a lay of the land

-This artifact is divided into two projects:
+This artifact is comprised of two projects:
   1. `Cobb`: the implementation of our type-guided input repair algorithm. `Cobb` uses a modified version of `Poirot`, the coverage-type checker described in `Covering All the Bases: Type-Based Verification of Test Input Generators` by Zhou et al.
   2. `Cobb_PBT`: the scripts needed to reproduce the evaluation of Cobb presented in the paper.

 ## Build/Install